close2/csv/README.md

  common value is `';'`.
 * `textDelimiter`: the quotation string.
 By default `'"'`.
 * `textEndDelimiter`: the end quotation string.
 By default equals `textDelimiter`.
-This is the string used to end a quoted string.
+The string used to end a quoted string.
 * `eol`: The new line string.
 By default `'\r\n'`.
 Another common value: `'\n'`

 *All configuration values may be multiple characters!:*